phoenixframework/phoenix/guides/docs/endpoint.md

 Path.expand("../../../some/path/to/ssl/key.pem", __DIR__)
 ```

-If you require further customization to the TLS versions or cyphers used you can include additional `https:` configuration.
+If you require further customization to the TLS versions or ciphers used you can include additional `https:` configuration.
 For example to disable older versions of TLS which are now considered insecure you could add `versions: [:'tlsv1.2']`.
 More information on the available settings is available in the (Erlang SSL docs)[http://erlang.org/doc/man/ssl.html}] (see "SSL OPTION DESCRIPTIONS - SERVER SIDE").

 ### Force SSL